EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 EdgeNet extension for Kubernetes consists of two parts, the custom resource definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) and custom controllers.

-CRDs (discussed [here](custom_resources.md)) are custom objects that are manipulated, created and destroyed by custom controllers.
+CRDs (discussed [here](custom_resources.md)) are custom objects that are manipulated, created, and destroyed by custom controllers.

-You will be creating CRDs and deploy custom controllers to the cluster.
+You will be creating CRDs and deploying custom controllers to the cluster.

 ### Other yaml files
 * `multi-tenancy.yaml` contains the feature pack for enabling multiple tenants.
 Please refer to [multi-tenancy](custom_resources.md#multitenancy) documentation for more information.